 4. Misconception: Only rich Egyptians got mummified.

 Mummification is one of the most intriguing aspects of ancient Egypt.
 Scores of rich Pharaohs were laid to rest in elaborate gold coffins after being mummified using treated linens, their brains delicately and respectfully removed from their skulls via their nose or another newly created hole.
-Their dried bodies were preserved for what the Egyptians hoped would be a fruitful afterlife, where the soul could live on and harass British archaeologists.
+Their dried bodies were preserved for what the Egyptians hoped would be a fruitful afterlife, where the soul could live on.

 Commoners, on the other hand, had their organs liquified by chemicals and were probably buried in shallow graves, their families grieving over mounds of dirt.
 Right?
 Wrong.

 Turns out the practice of mummification was available to just about anyone.
 In fact, by the time of King Tut’s reign, there was a kind of mortician gold rush in ancient Egypt, with mummy artisans vying for business.
 Mummification was affordable, and its practice by experts wasn’t just reserved for the elites.

 The whole process took about 70 days, from removing organs and placing them in jars to using natron, a kind of salt, to remove fluids.
 The preparation process took about 35 days, with the wrapping taking up the other 35.
 The linens were then soaked in a plant-based embalming solution.